Darwin Nunez nets on debut as Liverpool beat Manchester City to win Community Shield

 Nunez had replaced Roberto Firmino in the 59th minute and ultimately, his introduction changed the game.

-When he came on, the scores had been level at 1-1, with Julian Alvarez converting from close range on his City debut after 58 minutes to cancel out a superb curler from Trent Alexander-Arnold in the first half.
+When he came on, the scores had been level at 1-1, with Julian Alvarez converting from close range on his City debut after 58 minutes (following a lengthy VAR check) to cancel out a superb curler from Trent Alexander-Arnold in the first half.

 The success is Klopp's first in the Community Shield, having lost the fixture in 2019 and 2020.